ICTU/quality-time/docs/src/usage.md

 ### Configuring entities

 An entity is a measured entity, such as one single failed job in GitLab for a metric that measures failed GitLab jobs or a single violation in SonarQube for a metric that measures violations.
 What exactly an entity is, and what properties it has depends on what the metric in question is measuring.

 Not every metric will have entities.
+For example, the source up-to-dateness metric has "days" as unit.
+These are not shown as measurement entities.
+But, the issues metric does show the individual issues as measurement entities.
+To prevent performance issues and limit the storage capacity needed, Quality-time stores and shows at most 250 entities per metric.

 To add a source to a metric, expand the metric in the metric table and then click the tab with the source name.
 It will show a list of entities with all its details.